Introduction to Drones in Construction

 Construction Applications for Drones

-For your first experience in surveying a site, we recommend starting with a rugged but easy-to-use construction drone such as the Mavic 2 Enterprise Zoom.
-The Phantom 4 Pro can create both straight down 2D surveys and, using a variety of intelligent flight planning apps, make a second pass at an angle so that you can automatically assemble an accurate 3D model.
+For your first experience in surveying a site, we recommend starting with a rugged but easy-to-use construction drone such as the Mavic 3 Enterprise.
+The Mavic 3 Enterprise can create both straight down 2D surveys and, using a variety of intelligent flight planning apps, make a second pass at an angle so that you can automatically assemble an accurate 3D model.
 All of these capabilities are possible with an easy-to-fly drone that costs just a little more than a toy!
-If you need a highly accurate data set for Surveying and land analysis the Phantom 4 RTK may be the drone for you.
-The phantom 4 RTK adds a control point or uses NTRIP Network to get 3cm or better absolute accuracy.
+Add the RTK module and tie into an absolute coordinate system for even higher and better accuracy.

 "You’ll instantly know the true costs of preparing your site"